tonytins/DistroTycoonClassic/README.md

 # Distro Tycoon Classic

-Based on Bryan Lunduke's [Linux Tycoon for DOS](https://github.com/BryanLunduke/Linux-Tycoon-DOS), Distro Tycoon Classic intends to tweak and expand upon the game to understand building a tycoon game.
+Based on Bryan Lunduke's [Linux Tycoon for DOS](https://github.com/BryanLunduke/Linux-Tycoon-DOS), Distro Tycoon Classic intends to tweak and expand upon it in order to better understand building a tycoon game.

 ## Change Log